americanpanorama/panorama-template/README.md

 }
 ```

-Note: if you are using public materialized tables (see [data/README.md](data/README.md)) then you don't need an authenticated session, and you can remove .
-However, for development you might want to use authentication, so you can also include an `apiKey` parameter in your `config.json`. `apiKey` will append the specified API key as a query param on all requests to CartoDB.
-This is insecure and is not intended for production!
+Note: if you are using public materialized tables (see [data/README.md](data/README.md)) then you don't need an authenticated session.
+However, for development you might want to use authentication; if so, you can also include an `apiKey` parameter in your `config.json`. `apiKey` will append the specified API key as a query param on all requests to CartoDB. **This is insecure and is not intended for production!**

 Specify queries needed for basemap layers in `./basemaps`: